saddit/argmous/README.md

 If your project imported `SpringCache` then Argmous would use it to cache validation rules.

+### Expand RuleFactory

+If you have an idea to create validation rules from other palace and eager to override original rules，you can implement `ValidationRuleFactory` to create own factory and add this into `CompositeRuleFactory` whitch gets from `ArgmousInitialzer.getInstanceManager().getInstance(CompositeRuleFactory.class)`.
+You can use `addFactory(YourOwenFactory)` to add your own factory。When you want to override rules from bean or method，using `@OverrideTo(BeanValidationRuleFactory)` on your factory class.

+> As default, method's rules will override rules from bean.
+If your factory also override bean's rules, It means your factory equals `MethodValidationRuleFactory` and couldn't predict who will covers whom.

 ## Designed Architecture

 ### Sequence Diagram